-Other than Delegated Correspondent, all transferred appraisals when the SSR score > 2.5 or no score is returned on a loan with an LTV > 70% or loan amount > \$1,000,000, an Arc Home Collateral Review is required.
+Other than Delegated Correspondent, all transferred appraisals require an Arc Home Collateral Review when:

+- the SSR score > 2.5 OR - no score is returned on a loan with an LTV > 70% or loan amount > \$1,000,000.

-For Delegated Correspondents, an Arc Home Collateral Review and third-party review are not required.
+For Delegated Correspondents, an Arc Home Collateral Review is not required.
 If an SSR score cannot be obtained, then a CDA from clear capital or field review is required.
 If an SSR is obtained, any warnings from the Collateral Underwriter (CU) must be reconciled on the 1008.